Betting on boring brings stock outperformance in 2014

 To Bernstein, that's a positive sign for the market's long-term health as it shows investors aren't overpaying for growth.
 "Find me a market peak where investors have been scared of beta," he said.

-Among stocks with the highest betas in the S&P 500, Seagate Technology (STX.O) has a P/E of just 10.6, while Hartford Financial Services Group (HIG.N) has a P/E of 10.9.
+Among stocks with the highest betas in the S&P 500, Seagate Technology has a P/E of just 10.6, while Hartford Financial Services Group has a P/E of 10.9.

 The high beta stocks currently have a median P/E of 15.2 versus a median P/E of 16.4 for all of the S&P 500 stocks with beta scores.
 The low beta names have a median P/E of 16.1.